SystemsApproach/book/direct/access.rst

 cellular network, colloquially known as 1G, 2G, 3G, and so on.
-The first two generations supported only voice, with 3G defining the transition to broadband access, supporting data rates measured in hundreds of kilobits-per-second.
-Today, the industry is at 4G (supporting data rates typically measured in the few megabits-per-second) and is in the process of transitioning to 5G (with the promise of a tenfold increase in data rates).
+The first two generations supported only voice, with 3G defining the transition to broadband access, supporting data rates measured in hundreds of kilobits per second.
+Today, the industry is at 4G (supporting data rates typically measured in the few megabits per second) and is in the process of transitioning to 5G (with the promise of a tenfold increase in data rates).